matthijsberg/SCO2/README.md

  - You can add the sensors to HA if you want under Integrations or under Device.

 Cheers!
 Drop me comments or improvents here in GitHub please.

+# Thank you!
+ - Home Assistant for building great software that makes this easy to run a OS and a great Add-on ->
+ - ESPHOME!
+This is amazing.
+Next gen programming language to make IOT easy IMHO.
+ - Autodesk for having a free edition of Fusion360
+ - Ultimaker for providing the best slicer software for free to slice the 3D design and print them.